lucaCambi77/claranet/README.md

 ○ reading: User

-○ following: User follows User2
+○ following: User follow User2

-○ wall: User wall User2
+○ wall: User wall

 All other input are invalid and displayed as default new lines